thealscott/yugie/README.md

 **Yugie** was born into the **Totacocohua** (Our Father's Serpents), a Dray Clan bound to **Tectuktitlay**, Sorcerer King of Draj.

 Formerly the **Desert Maw** clan, the **Totacocohua** were incorporated into Draj society several centuries ago, after a long history of trade relations and serving as mercenaries for Draj.
-Valued for their abilities and their loyalty to agreements they were essentially 'bought out', signing a contract in perpetuity.
-Thus they became an elite arm of the Draji Templars that work alongside the Jasuan Knights, enforcing the will of **Tectuktitlay** and guarding the holdings and caravans of Draj.
+Valued for their abilities and their loyalty to agreements, they were essentially 'bought out'; signing a contract for every member of the clan to serve until death in perpetuity.
+Thus they became an elite arm of the Draji Templars that work alongside the Jasuan Knights, enforcing the will of **Tectuktitlay**, serving as elite troops and commanders in his armies.

 In addition to calling upon their combat prowess as elite mages, many of the Spellscale sorcerers were inducted into the secrets of the Sorcerer King, and worked on Draconic research. **Tectuktitlay** was obsessed with both empowering his beloved Drakes with greater intelligence and stength, and of learning the secrets of the Dray's progenitor **Dregoth**, and his attempted Draconic ascension.